Lowe's To Acquire Maintenance Supply Headquarters For Pro Market Push

 The deal is more of a complementary, strategic acquisition.
 Lowe’s acquired Central Wholesalers in November 2016, an MRO distributor with operations in the Mid-Atlantic and Northeast regions.

 Lowe’s has had a Pro Services division which serves the multifamily housing industry.
-As Richard Maltsbarger, Lowe’s Chief Development Officer stated,
+As Richard Maltsbarger, Lowe’s chief development officer stated,

 Together, Maintenance Supply Headquarters and Central Wholesalers will expand our capabilities in serving this key segment while strengthening our platform for future growth with enhanced product and service offerings for MRO customers.

-With the successful close of the new deal, expected in Lowe’s second fiscal quarter, the combined group will feature 16 distribution centers accounting for more than $400 million in annual sales.
+With the successful close of the new deal expected in Lowe’s second fiscal quarter, the combined group will feature 16 distribution centers accounting for more than $400 million in annual sales.

 The unit will be headed by 13-year Lowe’s veteran Michael Tummillo, SVP Sales of the Pro Services division.

 Lowe’s is in need of a growth story.
-The company reported its recent quarterly earnings this morning and is losing ground to arch rival Home Depot (HD) regarding sales and gross margin.
+The company reported its recent quarterly earnings this morning and is losing ground to arch-rival Home Depot regarding sales and gross margin.

-So, it isn’t surprising that management wanted to announce the Maintenance Supply acquisition just before their earnings announcement, as they no doubt wanted a growth story thesis to offset the flagging sales when compared to Home Depot.
+So, it isn’t surprising that management wanted to announce the Maintenance Supply acquisition just before its earnings announcement, as it no doubt wanted a growth story thesis to offset the flagging sales when compared to Home Depot.

 The multi-family industry has expanded greatly in recent years, so I’m a bit surprised that it has taken management this long to make meaningful moves to take advantage of the growth opportunities in that sector.